 What does this mean for traditional industries?
 We consider first, the pre-Industry 4.0 case.
-Essentially, the commoditisation of core competencies and capabilities can be regarded as an uncertain and disruptive change to a company’s business environment.
+Mainly, the commoditisation of core competencies and capabilities can be regarded as an uncertain and disruptive change to a company’s business environment.

 An appropriate response to analysing uncertain events is to develop potential scenarios during the environmental scan of a strategy process.

-One way of approaching this is to develop a 2×2 matrix based on (a) the likelihood of core competences or capabilities commoditising and (b) whether new business models can emerge (the 5C Model in Figure 1).
+One way of approaching this is to develop a 2×2 matrix based on (a) the likelihood of core competencies or capabilities commoditising and (b) whether new business models can emerge (the 5C Model in Figure 1).

-In our investigations this leads to 4 generic scenarios.
+In our investigations, this leads to 4 generic scenarios.